-Correlated photons come with quantum communication systems naturally and are easy to recycle for high performance synchronization down to a few tens of picoseconds.
-Todays point-to-point or lab-to-lab communication sessions will be integrated in a network with multi-users tomorrow, as can be found in action already \cite{Chen.2021}.
-The networks are characterized by high scalability, integration and less resources, where highly stable but bulky clocks may not be desired.
-Where correlated photons used to be inappropriate for synchronizing clocks with high skew and strong drifts\cite{Ho.2009}, we showed stable operation by new synchronization methods.
-Clock skew compensation and correlation peak live tracking allows for a wider range of use cases - especially in terms of scalability.
-Resistance to high losses, as would be common to large networks, still enables synchronization jitters $<50\,$ps and presents feasibility for application in real-life communication scenarios.
+In conclusion, correlated photons are great timing carriers, come to quantum communication systems naturally, and are easy to recycle for high performance synchronization down to a few tens of picoseconds.
+Today's point-to-point or lab-to-lab communication sessions will be integrated in a network with multiple users tomorrow, as can be found in action already \cite{Chen.2021}.
+High scalability, integration and fewer resources characterize the networks, where highly stable but bulky clocks should be an exception.
+Where correlated photons used to be inappropriate for synchronizing clocks with high skew and strong drifts \cite{Ho.2009}, we showed stable operation by new synchronization methods.
+Clock frequency skew compensation and correlation peak live tracking allows for a wider range of cases - especially in terms of scalability.
+Resistance to high losses, as would be common in large networks, still enables synchronization RMS jitters of $<68\,$ps and presents feasibility for application in real-life communication scenarios.
 Single photons are not copyable and bit-errors during communication are easy to detect due to the quantum origin of the single photon detection events \cite{Bennett.2014,Ekert.1991}, indicating furthermore the potential for quantum secured time transfer \cite{Dai.2020,Troupe.27.01.201801.02.2018,Lee.2019_attack}.